KisuTech/Monitoring/README.md

-## Docker container monitoring && Virutal machine Resource Monitoring usig Prometheus Exporter
+## Docker container monitoring && Virutal machine Resource Monitoring using Prometheus Exporter

 **This project sets up two Virtual Machines (VMs) with Ubuntu using VMware or VirtualBox.One VM will have Docker installed for running sample containers,while the other will be used for monitoring resources using Grafana and Prometheus exporters**